eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 ### A Remark on Legitimacy

-My adherence and loyalty to the Condorcet criterion is not because I think the theoretical winner in all one-on-one plurality runoffs is actually the best candidate if there is potentially a better and less polarizting compromise.
+My adherence and loyalty to the Condorcet criterion is not because I think the theoretical winner in all one-on-one plurality runoffs is actually the best candidate if there is potentially a better and less polarizing compromise.
 My loyalty is for the *legitimacy* of the criterion in the only data that truly matters: what the ballots collect.
-I treat a voting system as a tool to elect public leaders in a way that is tractable and nonhostile to voters, leads to sufficiently representative outcomes, and bestows those leaders full legitimacy to govern.
-Approval does this **without fail**, in a way that any system which admits a Condorcet paradox cannot.

 Any ranked system necessarily opens the door for the following kinds of objections by a losing candidate's supporters aimed at the winner